Construction Project Management: 11 Professional Standards Every Owner Should Expect

 Don’t hesitate asking questions when unclear about project status, decisions, or recommendations.
 Professional contractors welcome questions and provide thorough explanations.

-• Can I easily understand project schedule and completion date?
+- Can I easily understand the project schedule and completion date?

-If you answered “no” to multiple questions, your construction project management quality likely falls short of professional standards warranting contractor discussion or potential replacement consideration.
+If you answered “no” to multiple questions, your construction project management quality likely falls short of professional standards.
+That warrants a direct conversation with your contractor — or potential replacement consideration.
+For guidance on finding a better partner, read our guide on how to choose a general contractor.